EOSIO/eos/testnet.md

 The downside is that you need a lot of hardware when running many nodes on a single host.
 Also the multiple nodes will contend with each other in terms of CPU cycles, limiting true concurrency, and also localhost network performance is much different from inter-host performance, even with very high speed lans.

 ### Distributed networks
-The most representative model of the live net is to spread the eosd nodes across many hosts.
+The most representative model of the live net is to spread the enudaemon nodes across many hosts.
 The Launcher app is able to start distributed nodes by the use of bash scripts pushed through ssh.
 In this case additional configuration is required to replace configured references to "localhost" or "127.0.0.1" with the actual host name or ip addresses of the various peer machines.

 Launching a distributed testnet requires the operator to have ssh access to all the remote machines configured to authenticate without the need for a user entered password.
 This configuration is described in detail below.

 In cases where a testnet spans multiple remote networks, a common launcher defined configuration file may be shared externally between distributed operators, each being responsible for launching his or her own local network.

-Note that the Launcher will not push instances of eosd to the remote hosts, you must prepare the various test network hosts separately.
+Note that the Launcher will not push instances of enudaemon to the remote hosts, you must prepare the various test network hosts separately.

 ### Network Topology
 Network topology or "shape" describes how the nodes are connected in order to share transaction and block data, and requests for the same.
 The idea for varying network topology is that there is a trade off between the number of times a node must send a message reporting a new transaction or block, vs the number of times that message must be repeated to ensure all nodes know of it.